oli5679/uk-modulus-check/readme.md

 1. if an account has an unseen sort code (not covered by any range in src/data/valacdos), any combination of sort-code and account number will be considered valid.
 This is because the Vocalink data doesn't seem to have 100% coverage.

-2. I find the specification a bit confusing for some examples, specifically when 2 checks are run on the same account.
-I mark the account as valid if either of the two validations pass, for cases where multiple validations are provided for the same account.
-The specific test-cases are 23, 27, 28.

-Both (1) and (2) might lead to a small % of 'false positives'.
+This might lead to a small % of 'false positives'.

 ## License